curityio/idsvr-gitops-configuration-management/README.md

 Under `Profiles / Token Service / Clients`, edit the web-client.\
 Then commit changes and add a useful comment.

-## Git Automated Update
+## Post Commit Scripts

-The deployed `git-config-updater` script on the Admin node of the Identity Server is invoked.\
+A `post-commit-trigger-pull-request.sh` script runs on the Admin node of the Identity Server.\
-This calls a configured Git repo to save changes and add a pull request.
+This calls a utility API with a JSON payload to submit the latest changes and the Admin UI comment.

+## Git Integration API

+A small utility API does the work of creating a GitHub pull request.\
+This uses GitHub's REST API to create the necessary resources.